DFE-Digital/single-unique-identifier/Apps/Find/tests/SUI.Find.E2ETests/README.md

 1. Ideally, clean out your Azurite storage tables for a clean run.
 2. Start the SUI.Find.FindApi and SUI.Find.CustodianSimulator.
    - Jetbrains Rider can throw up runtime issues with durable functions so it's recommended to use the function app CLI 'func'
+   - To run in CLI:
+     - For SUI.Find.FindApi, go into project directory and run `func start --port 7182`
+     - For SUI.Find.CustodianSimulator, go into project directory and run `func start --port 7082`
+     - Run these in different terminal windows so they can run simultaneously and view the logs.
 3. Run the E2E tests in CLI or an IDE of your choice.
 4. Stop the SUI.Find.FindApi and SUI.Find.CustodianSimulator.